isomerpages/moe-yuhuasec/index.md

   - infopic:
       title: YH Café
       subtitle: Yuhua in the news
-      description: Our canteen was featured in Lianhe Zaobao recently.
+      description: Our canteen was featured in Lianhe Zaobao.
 An inviting space for students to dine and play amidst lush greenery, it's definitely been a big hit!
       button: click here to read the article!
       url: https://www.zaobao.com.sg/news/singapore/story20230227-1367207
       image: /images/WhatsApp Image 2023-02-27 at 062603.jpeg